15 Best Trello Power-ups for Increased Productivity in 2019

 It’s pretty easy to enable power-ups in Trello.
 When you are inside a Trello board, just click on Show Menu -> Power-ups and then scroll down to find your power-up and enable it.
 All the power-ups are categorized into different categories so you shouldn’t find it difficult to find them.
 There’s even a search bar at the top which can help you search for the power-up that you are looking for.
 Lastly, I have linked all the power-ups that I mentioned in this article so you can just click on them and add them to your collection.
 Do remember that the free Trello account only allows you to use one power-up per board, so keep that in mind.

-10 Trello Power-ups to Make You More Productive
+15 Trello Power-ups to Make You More Productive in 2019

 1. Calendar and Planyway Calendar